-When the system fails, the device goes into Layer-2 Fallback mode and either permits or blocks all traffic on each segment, depending on the Layer-2 Fallback action setting for the segment.
-When the device is in Layer-2 Fallback mode, any traffic allowed through the device will not be inspected; it simply passes through the device.
+- Layer-2 Fallback (L2FB) mode either permits or blocks all traffic on each segment, depending on the INHA L2FB action setting for the segment.
+Any permitted traffic is not inspected. - Normal mode configures the device to inspect traffic according to the Threat Suppression Engine (TSE) settings.

 A lack of reported errors or congestion through the TSE does not guarantee that the components receive correct and error-free traffic.
 The INHA monitors for several points of failure and applies failure detection logic against the system.
-All components for the INHA are checked for failure.
+All components for the Intrinsic HA are checked for failure.